aeternity/protocol/channels/OFF-CHAIN.md

 *Initiator*:

-- MUST abort if the size of the payload does not match `length`
+- MUST abort if the size of the channel_create transaction does not match `length`
 - MUST abort if the `data` cannot be deserialized into a valid `channel_create_tx` object
 - MUST abort if the `data` object isn't the offered initial state